oneops/oneops-training/includes/user-1-beginner.md

 > Why use OneOps?

-## Baremetal/VM
+## Baremetal or Normal VM

 - Sized for largest load
+- Inefficient usage of resources
-- Not dynamic (enough)
+- Not dynamic enough

-And hence not competitive in terms of price.
+And hence not competitive!

 ## Cloud to the Rescue